UPPMAX/naiss_intro_python/docs/evaluation.md

     - I can use a text editor on my HPC cluster
     - I can create a Python script
     - I can run a Python script
+    - I can run a Python script that uses a graphical library on an HPC cluster
     - In Python, I can create a variable
     - In Python, I can use a variable
     - I can convert a simple equation to Python code